NxPKG/khulnasoft-docs/content/r2/api/workers/workers-api-usage.md

 ## 1. Create a new application with C3

-C3 (`create-cloudflare-cli`) is a command-line tool designed to help you set up and deploy Workers & Pages applications to Cloudflare as fast as possible.
+C3 (`create-cloudflare-cli`) is a command-line tool designed to help you set up and deploy Workers & Pages applications to Khulnasoft as fast as possible.

 To get started, open a terminal window and run: